hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 let mut handler = InMemoryHandler::new(Role::Alice);
 ```

+This creates an Alice handler.

-For coordinated testing between roles:
+For coordinated testing between roles, use shared channels.

 ```rust
 let channels = Arc::new(Mutex::new(HashMap::new()));